AryanJ2004/LP-I-TE-2019-Pattern/README.md

 Compile and Run: Follow the instructions provided in each code file or the documentation to compile and run the programs.

 # Contribution
 Feel free to fork the repository and make contributions.
-If you have any suggestions or improvements, please open an issue or submit a pull request.
+If you have any suggestions or improvements, please open an issue or submit a pull request. <br>More practical codes will be updated soon!